terem42/spring-protobuf/README.md

 # spring-protobuf
-Example of simultaneous support of JSON and Google Protobuf protocols over REST services
+Example of simultaneous support of JSON and Google Protobuf protocols over Spring REST services

-This is a fully working self-contained example demoing usage of Google profobuf protocol for exchanging date in/out of Spring backed app
+This is a fully working self-contained example demoing usage of Google profobuf protocol from backend to browser-backed frontend

 ## How to run
 Clone repo to your folder, then run gradlew from commandline The app will download all nesessary artefacts, including Google protobuf compiler